omniwaifu/obsidian-mcp/README.md

 Common issues:

 1.  **Server connection errors in Client (e.g., Claude Desktop)**
-    *   Verify the client's MCP server configuration (`command`, `args`).
+    *   Verify the client's MCP server configuration (`command`, `args`), ensuring the path to `build/main.js` and the vault paths are correct and absolute.
-    *   Ensure the client is correctly configured to provide the `vault` name in tool arguments if required.
+    *   Ensure the `--vault` arguments are formatted correctly (`name:/path/to/vault`).
     *   Check client logs.

 2.  **Tool errors ("Vault not found", "Path validation failed", etc.)**
-    *   Ensure the `vault` name sent in the tool arguments matches a vault known/configured in the client environment.
+    *   Ensure the `vault` name sent in the tool arguments exactly matches one of the names provided in the `--vault` arguments during server startup.
     *   Ensure the `path` argument is relative and correct.
     *   Check server logs if running directly, or client logs.

 3.  **Permission errors**
-    *   Ensure the user running the client (and thus the server process) has read/write permissions for the configured vault directories.
+    *   Ensure the user running the client (and thus the server process) has read/write permissions for all configured vault directories.

 ## License